-Outstanding impact craters and meteorites
+Outstanding impact craters around the world

 Below are listed some of the most amazing and visually most interesting impact craters known on Earth, arranged by the part of the world and in an alphabetic order: